memahesh/Aerodynamics/README.md

 # Aerodynamics

-Here I keep the reports of experiments I do in the Aerodynamics Lab
+Here I keep the reports of experiments I do in the Aerodynamics Lab.

 The course name is AE39001.